Genuine multipartite entanglement from many-electron systems

 \section{Abstract}

-Estimation of entanglement in atomistic systems requires a combination of advanced {\em ab initio} calculations --- to account for the effect of the electron-electron interaction --- and rigorous quantum-informational theoretical analyses.
-This combination is a challenging task that has not been tackled so far to investigate genuine multipartite entanglement (GME) in materials.
-Here we show, contrary to conventional wisdom, that a high degree of GME can be extracted from closed-shell molecular states --- even in the non-interacting limit.
-Because the relevant states fulfill the super-selection rules, the generated entanglement may in principle represent also a physical resource.
+{ We demonstrate that, contrary to common wisdom, genuine multipartite entanglement (GME) can be abundantly generated from simple non-correlated many-electron states.
+We show that the extracted GME can be maximized via spin-independent transformations derived from the quantum Fourier transform.
+We further demonstrate the possibility of maximizing the GME through localized orbitals in a variety of realistic systems and correlated states.
+Towards the exploitation of potentially useful entanglement, we rationalize system-specific and universal features of the extracted GME.}

-{\em Introduction.}~ Quantum entanglement is an essential resource in quantum technologies.
-Largely driven by such a motivation, the investigation of entanglement has been mainly focused on the case of qubits, which are distinguishable and individually addressable sub-systems.
-Bosons and fermions are identical and inherently indistinguishable particles, whose entanglement properties have been defined along different lines~\cite{Benatti20a,PNASA2023}.
+{\em Introduction.}~Quantum entanglement is an essential resource in quantum technologies.
+Largely driven by such a motivation, the investigation of entanglement has been mainly focused on the case of qubits \cite{Amico00a,Horodecki09a}. { In the case of bosons and fermions --- which are neither distinguishable, nor individually addressable --- the definition, the quantification, and the exploitation of entanglement are currently under intense debate~\cite{Benatti20a,Sun22a}.

-The case of fermions is most relevant for understanding and harnessing entanglement in diverse systems, from atoms and molecules to materials~\cite{Schliemann01a, Li01a,Zanardi02a,Amico08a,Franca08a,Gigena15a,Franca11a}, and can be declined in different forms.
-Orbital entanglement and correlations \cite{Zanardi02a,Legeza2003,Rissler2006,Boguslawski2015} have found useful application in the analysis of bond formation \cite{Boguslawski2013,Szalay17a}, chemical reactions \cite{Duperrouzel2015}, and active-orbital selection~\cite{Stein2016}.
-While providing physical insight in these and other respects, orbital entanglement cannot be regarded, not even in principle, as a technological resource~\cite{Ding2021}.
+Remarkably, indistinguishability of bosons was shown to represent a potential resource in a variety of applications, ranging from quantum communication to sensing, and can be exploited in the generation of diverse multipartite entangled states \cite{Mahdavipour24a,Piccolini_2025}}.
+The case of fermions is most relevant for understanding and harnessing entanglement in diverse systems, from atoms and molecules to materials~\cite{Schliemann01a, Li01a,Zanardi02a,Amico08a,Franca08a,Gigena15a,Franca11a}. { Here, a major distinction can be made between approaches that focus on correlations between particles or modes \cite{Benatti20a}.} Orbital entanglement \cite{Zanardi02a,Legeza2003,Rissler2006,Boguslawski2015} { --- belonging to the latter class ---} has also found useful application in the domain of quantum chemistry \cite{Boguslawski2013,Szalay17a,Tenti24,Duperrouzel2015,Stein2016}, but cannot be regarded as a technological resource~\cite{Wiseman03a,Ding2021}.